Sandra2199/ab-testing-recommendation-system/README.md

 # A/B Testing Recommendation System Analysis

+**Author:** Sandra Quinones Villanueva

 ## Project Overview

 This project evaluates the effectiveness of a new recommendation system through an A/B test conducted on users from the European Union (EU) region.

 The objective was to determine whether the new recommendation system improved user engagement and purchase conversion rates compared to the existing recommendation experience.

-The analysis includes data preparation, exploratory data analysis (EDA), funnel performance evaluation, statistical hypothesis testing, and business recommendations.
+The analysis includes data preparation, exploratory data analysis (EDA), conversion funnel evaluation, statistical hypothesis testing, and business recommendations.

 ---